Social justice advocates argue money earmarked for incarceration would be better spent on rehabilitation.

 Site of old Pabst brewery

 The proposed site is the now vacant former location of the Pabst brewery at the intersection of South Orange Avenue and Grove Street.
-The Newark Community Economic Development Corporation had put out a to redevelop the site in December 2015 that valued the four-acre property at $3 million.
+The Newark Community Economic Development Corporation had put out a request for proposals to redevelop the site in December 2015 that valued the four-acre property at $3 million.
 The site had been used as an illegal landfill and had groundwater contamination.
 Property records show that Crown Real Estate Holdings of Elizabeth is the current owner.
 According to the call summary, the state has submitted a “letter of intent” to purchase the property.

 A spokesman for Newark gave a brief statement expressing the city’s lack of interest in becoming home to a facility in the West Ward neighborhood that would be near West Side High School and two charter schools.